Warped Tour: The History of Punk’s Travelling Festival

 When did Warped Tour start and end?

-Warped Tour began in 1995 and ran its final full cross-country tour in 2018, with anniversary and revival shows continuing afterward.
+Warped Tour began in 1995 and ran its final full cross-country tour in 2018, with anniversary and revival shows continuing after that.

 Who founded Warped Tour?

-Music promoter Kevin Lyman founded the tour in 1995.
-Vans became the title sponsor in 1996, giving it the name Vans Warped Tour.
+Promoter Kevin Lyman founded the tour in 1995.
+Vans became the title sponsor in 1996, which is where the full name, Vans Warped Tour, came from.

 How many bands played Warped Tour?

-Over its lifetime, more than 1,700 different bands performed on Warped Tour stages, according to organizers, making it one of the most prolific festivals in music history.
+Over its lifetime, more than 1,700 different bands performed on Warped Tour stages, according to organizers, one of the largest rosters of any festival in music history.

 Why did Warped Tour end?

-Founder Kevin Lyman cited rising production costs and a shifting music industry as the main reasons for ending the full cross-country tour after 2018.
+Founder Kevin Lyman pointed to rising production costs and a shifting music industry as the main reasons for ending the full cross-country tour after 2018.

 The Bottom Line